anttisalonen/progbook/rst/html_tables.rst

 * Line 2: We start defining a row for the table using the <tr> (table row) tag.
 * Line 3: We define a cell using the <td> (table data) tag.
 The contents are simply text in this case but can in general be any HTML.

-In order to modify tables in Javascript, we can do the following:
+In order to modify tables in JavaScript, we can do the following:

 .. code-block:: js
     :linenos: